 - Audit Your Energy Usage

-Another major cause of high heating bills is that people don’t always know when they’re using energy inefficiently.
+Another major cause of high heating bills is that people don’t always know when they’re using energy inefficiently, according to the energy experts at Hometree.
 Much of the energy wasted in heating homes occurs as a direct result of improper thermostat settings, but the homeowners who commit this offence are often shocked to learn about it.
 You can save money by keeping a closer eye on your habits.
 Doing so will allow you to tell when you’re setting your thermostat incorrectly and rectify the error before it affects your utility bills for the month.
 Apps like Homeselfe can help by asking you a few simple questions about your home and habits, then providing a report on your power consumption along with tips for making it more efficient.

 - Draw Power from the Sun